vaibhavsinghal87/learn-jenkins/README.md

 - install nodejs in jenkins, how to manage different nodejs versions across project
 - Execute bash commands in freestyle project pipeline
 - explore node, agent, executors
-- create docker agents to be scheduled by jenkins server
+- create jenkins docker agents in local to be scheduled by jenkins server
+- create agents in azure/aws to be run by jenkins instance in azure/aws